kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 pod, the replacement arrives without the correct recommendation (because the admission controller cannot match it to a slice), and the cycle repeats.

+The two supported modes avoid this problem in different ways:
+- **`Off`**: No automatic updates are applied.
+The recommender populates VPASlice recommendations for external consumers to read, but neither the updater nor the admission controller acts on them.
+This is useful for observability — operators can see per-node-group recommendations without enabling automated resource changes.
-Restricting to `InPlace` avoids this: the pod is scheduled first, and once its `NodeName` is known the updater applies the correct slice-specific recommendation in place without restarting the pod.
-A follow-up effort will explore predicting the target node at admission time (e.g. via scheduling simulation) to lift this restriction.
+- **`InPlace`**: The pod is scheduled first, and once its `NodeName` is known the updater applies the correct slice-specific recommendation in place without restarting the pod.

+A follow-up effort will explore predicting the target node at admission time (e.g. via scheduling simulation) to enable eviction-based update modes.

 ### Test Plan